horaceg/blog/content/posts/bayes.md

 $$p(\theta | D) \propto p(\theta) \times p(D | \theta)$$

 The __prior distribution__ $p(\theta)$ is the probability distribution of the unobserved random variable (r.v.) of interest _a priori_, i.e. without having seen any data / observed related r.v. / events.
-It may include your knowledge about the world.
+It may reflect your knowledge about the world.

 The __likelihood__ $p(D | \theta)$ is the probability of the data conditioned on this unobserved random variable.
 This may sounds paradoxical: how can we condition on something we don't observe ?
 Well, remember that this is a function of the unobserved random variable.
 We can put it another way: If we knew the unobserved variable, how likely would the data (events) we have observed be ?
 As such, the likelihood is NOT a distribution.